 - Application Form for Off Licence [PDF, 1404 KB]

 - Guidelines for Off Licence Application [PDF, 1028 KB]

 - Application and Information for Certificate of Compliance [PDF, 85 KB]

 An information sheet is available that details how to make an application.

 Local Alcohol Policy

-Under the new Sale and Supply of Alcohol Act there are new criteria that your business must meet to be issued a new or renewed licence.
+Under the Sale and Supply of Alcohol Act there are criteria that your business must meet before a new or renewed licence can be issued.
 These include the suitability of the applicant, the hours proposed, the design and layout of the premises, and whether the amenity and good order of the locality will be affected by the business.
 The application form details the information that needs to be provided as part of the application.

 - Criteria for Issue of New On and Off Licences - Information Sheet [PDF, 34 KB]